In a serious cinephile, THEO PANAYIDES meets a director of only two films in 20 years who has a love for off-centre material

 It’s a joke, but it’s also more than that – a dig at the passive-aggressive hypocrisy Richard associates with “the English”, implicitly viewing himself as slightly different even though he was born and grew up there.
 “I’m constantly saying to English people: ‘What do you really mean?
 I don’t understand what you really mean!’” he exclaims with a flourish of mock-exasperation, acting out a typical conversation with an English person who’d like to say ‘no’ but is too polite/repressed to do so (“‘So you’re saying you prefer not to do this?’
 ‘Well, I wouldn’t put it that way…’”).
 Richard himself, by his own account, values honesty, and especially passion: “You have to play things quite carefully in the UK, in that they get afraid of passion.
 If you appear too driven, that will just scare them”.

 His preference for what he calls “off-centre” material is one reason why he hasn’t been more prolific – but his own personality (which he describes as “volatile” and “quite spontaneous”) may also have played a part.
-“Even someone as great as John Hurt was not universally liked in the industry, because he was a wild man when he was younger,” notes Richard.
-“And they didn’t like that, they prefer somebody more placid – like Jim Broadbent, for example”.
+I’m struck by one moment in particular, when he explains that even John Hurt wasn’t universally liked in the industry, having been a wild man when he was younger: “And they didn’t like that, they prefer somebody more placid – like Jim Broadbent, for example”.
 That statement is immediately qualified (“though I love Jim Broadbent as well”), but surely a play-it-safe, career-minded person wouldn’t have risked naming names so unabashedly in the first place, especially in the cosy world of British cinema.
 It’s no surprise that he and Hurt remained close for the rest of the actor’s life, or that Hurt did some of his best work (and gave his own favourite among his performances) in Richard’s company.

 That ‘Thank you for not smoking’ gag also raises another point – because nowadays, of course, you’re not allowed to smoke in London (or anywhere), and everyone just shuts up and accepts it.
 Watching Love and Death again recently, I was struck by the various small ways in which it’s dated, from video cassettes to fax machines (at one point, Ronnie – that’s the teen idol – looks baffled when Giles says he reminds him of Wallace’s painting ‘The Death of Chatterton’, and I momentarily wondered why he doesn’t just show him on his phone).
 The brutal truth is that Love and Death on Long Island is now 20 years old – and Richard Kwietniowski, who was desperate to direct a feature by the time he was 40 (and only just made it), turned 60 in March.
 Was that traumatic?